ipatavatsizz/git-comment-commit/README.md

 ## Known Issues

-You can send issue at Github: [issues](https://github.com/iPatavatsizz/git-comment-commit/issues)
+If you have encountered any issues/bugs or anything, please report us at to fix Github: [issues](https://github.com/iPatavatsizz/git-comment-commit/issues)

 There are currently no issues reported.